siravijbb/TweakScale/GameData/TweakScale/Docs/Documentation.md

-    scaleFactors =            UI: Mayor steps for the tweakable (reachable with the arrow buttons). scaleNames =              UI: Scale names (only freescale=false) incrementSlide =          UI: step size for the slider (only freescale=true)
+    scaleFactors =            UI: Mayor steps for the tweakable (reachable with the arrow buttons). scaleNames =              UI: Scale names (only freescale=false) incrementSlide =          UI: step size for the slider (only freescale=true) ignoreResourcesForCost =  false: default.
+Costs of Resources are handled by TweakScale
+                              true: TweakScale ignores Resources while computing costs.
+It's up to other module to handle this.

 Deprecated fields: scaleNodes, minScale, maxScale, incrementLarge, incrementSmall.